BackupCup/MCDE/README.md

 # Content
 As of right now, the mod adds only two blocks:
  - Runic Table - the main block, acts as a new enchanting table.
 Randomly generates a list of enchantments that one Item can take.
-There are plans to add a Golding Foundry for gilding the weapons/tools/armor.
  - Roll Bench - an additional block which rerolls a single enchantment per use, costs lapis lazuli.
 The cost is respective of the level you'd spend to activate this enchantment.
+ - Gilding Foundry - at cost of gold ingots applies a random permanent enchantment to the item.

 # FAQ
 ### Can I use your mod in my modpack?